-

 1. Emotional Well-Being

 Sexual harassment can jeopardize the victim’s emotional and mental health.
 It can lead to the loss of self-esteem and it may even compromise personal relationships.
 Sexual harassment in the workplace can cause significant stress and anxiety.
-An employment harassment lawyer is also likely to work with clients who have suffered from long-term clinical depression as a result of sexual harassment.
+An employment harassment lawyer is also likely to work with clients who have suffered from long-term clinical depression as a result of sexual harassment.2.
+Physical Health

 Physical health and emotional health are closely linked.
 When victims of sexual harassment experience mental and emotional problems, it often leads to physical health issues, such as loss of appetite, headaches, weight fluctuations, and sleep disturbances.
-Sleep disturbances can, in turn, lead to other serious health problems, such as hormonal imbalance, an increased risk of high blood pressure, and a weakened immune system.
+Sleep disturbances can, in turn, lead to other serious health problems, such as hormonal imbalance, an increased risk of high blood pressure, and a weakened immune system.3.
+Financial Challenges

 Employees often feel pressured to look the other way when sexual harassment occurs.
 If they voice their concerns, they may be told that the offensive behavior was nothing to get upset about.
 However, sexual harassment should never be ignored or condoned.
 If you feel that you’re being sexually harassed in the workplace, you can turn to a sexual harassment lawyer for help.
 Your labor law attorney may recommend that you keep detailed records of all instances of offensive behavior to support your claim.